MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 The previous screenshot shows a video card.
 When you’re in a call, all the tools are along the top and bottom of the video card.
 The participant tray displays the avatars of all call participants.

-You can make a one-to-one or group call on Remote Assist call on HoloLens.
-You can also join a meeting scheduled using Teams or Outlook.
+As a Remote Assist HoloLens user, you can make or join a one-to-one call, group call, or meeting scheduled using Teams or Outlook.

-Remote collaborators can join the call using Microsoft Teams PC application or mobile application.
+Remote collaborators can join the call using Microsoft Teams desktop application or mobile application.

 In a call, remote collaborators can see everything you see – including holograms and the real world behind the holograms – and can add annotations, insert files into your world, and more.

 A good way to learn Remote Assist features and voice commands is to say "Remote Assist."
 When you’re in a call, the app will show what it believes you said by showing a check mark and "Remote Assist."
 Then, the app will show the name of each button, as you see in the previous video call screenshot.
 After a few seconds, these labels will automatically disappear.

 If you'd like to see the button labels after they disappear:
-- If you’re using Remote Assist on HoloLens, extend your arm and hover the ray over the buttons.
+- If you’re using Remote Assist on HoloLens, hover your gaze cursor over each button.
 - If you’re using Remote Assist on HoloLens 2 and Remote Assist UI is within your reach, hover your finger over the buttons.
 If Remote Assist UI is out of reach, extend your arm and hover the ray over the buttons.

 You have many options for communicating with remote collaborators.
 Everyone in the call can: